JHU-PL-Lab/www-fpse/assignments/project.md

 * We recommend [`Dream`](https://aantron.github.io/dream) for web applications.
 (Note on Macs with homebrew you will need to  `brew install node`, `brew install openssl` and `brew install libev` along with the other install instructions. on Linux or WSL2 you will probably need to use `apt` to install similar libraries if you don't have them already.)
 It supports full web applications.
 If you just want to make a simple RESTful server, `Cohttp` (below) is also a good choice.
 * [`Opium`](https://github.com/rgrinberg/opium) is a good alternative to `Dream` to consider as well.
 Both are built on `Lwt`.
 * `Cohttp` also supports lightweight web server development, it is perfectly fine for a RESTful server protocol.
 See the [tutorial](https://github.com/mirage/ocaml-cohttp#basic-server-tutorial) in the `Cohttp` documentation.
 * For the client, it is possible to code your client in "OCaml" using [ReScript](https://rescript-lang.org) which is OCaml but with a  different looking syntax that compiles to JavaScript and which has bindings for React.
-ReScript front-ends will count toward your "OCaml code" whereas JavaScript front-ends will not.
+Since ReScript is available we require that we use it instead of JavaScript for any front-end programming (you can petition the course staff for an exception to this rule).
+You can invoke JavaScript libraries from ReScript, of course!

 #### Persistence